 Besides management having a poor attitude, there are other ways to sink your QMS mistakes you can make.

 Just as with any other project, a QMS is more likely to yield desired results when a realistic plan is drawn up in advance.
 It’s just that simple: thorough project planning leads to a greater likelihood of success than relying on chance.

-When you started your company, you drew up a detailed business plan before you went to borrow seed capital.
+When you first thought of your company, did you draw up a business plan for a startup before you went to borrow seed capital.
 True, the bank required you to have a business plan, but not because they just “felt like it”.
 They wanted you to succeed so they’d get their money back and so you’d become a regular customer.

 The same is true of your QMS project — plan now for success, or pay dearly later.